 “December is a tough month to shop as prices are typically high across the board,” says Allec.
 “If you can, try to avoid any big purchases this month.”

-- If you’re shopping department stores in December, consider the Chase Freedom or Discover it cards, which can offer a 5% cash back quarterly bonus on those purchases at this time of year (up to a quarterly maximum, activation required).
+- If you’re shopping department stores in December, consider the Chase Freedom or Discover it cards, which can offer a 5% cash back quarterly bonus on those purchases at this time of year (up to a quarterly maximum, activation required, then 1%).

 - The Bank of America® Cash Rewards credit card could also be good for online shopping, since you can earn 3% cash back on those purchases, up to the combined spending cap of $2,500 per quarter.